 Are you experiencing a toothache?

 If you’re experiencing a toothache, you know it isn’t fun.
 There are many potential causes of toothaches.
-To treat a toothache, you’ll need to contact your dentist immediately so they can determine the cause of the toothache.
+To treat a toothache, you’ll need to contact our Lincoln dentist immediately, so they can determine the cause of the problem.

 What can you do about your Toothache?

 Once decay has set into one of your teeth, professional treatment is inevitable.
 While you are not going to be able to cure your toothache at home, there may be a couple of things that you can do to ease your pain until you can see your dentist.
 Applying an ice pack to the outside of your jaw can help ease the pain of a toothache.
 You can also take over-the-counter painkillers to help with pain.
 You may also apply clove oil to the affected tooth.
 If you can identify the sore tooth and the cavity, you may be able to cover it temporarily with a piece of sugar-free gum or a piece of dental wax until you can make it to the dentist.
 Covering the cavity will temporarily prevent the tooth from being so sensitive.